 The needles for insulin pens and the lancets used for blood glucose testing need to be changed after they’ve been used once.
 Children should have a special sharps disposal container (or 'sharps bin') to drop needles or lancets in after doing their insulin injection or blood test.
 This should be stored in a safe place until it’s full and needs to be collected for disposal.
 The sharps bin should be readily accessible when a child needs to have an injection or blood test.
 The child shouldn’t be expected to take it to and from school every day.

 Some children carry a needle clipper, a small device that snips off the pen needle after use and stores it safely.
 Some children have a safety needle on their injector pen, where a sheath covers the needle as it’s withdrawn from the skin.
 It then deadlocks and so the needle is protected.
 Safety needles should still be disposed of in the sharps bin.
 Arrangements for the collection of full sharps bins need to be made with the local authority.
 These arrangements can vary throughout the country and can differ from area to area.
-The PDSN can advise on what your local arrangements are.
+The child's PDSN can advise on what your local arrangements are.

 Storing diabetes equipment

 Where the child’s injection equipment and blood glucose equipment kept should be decided by the child (where appropriate), parent, PDSN and school, and this will be made clear in the IHP.
 It may be that the child will keep them in their school bag, and this should be allowed.
-Or they may prefer it to be stored in a central but readily accessible place.
+Or they may prefer them to be stored in a central but readily accessible place.
 Wherever they are stored, all staff should know where they are and they should remain easily accessible wherever the child is in school (eg on the playing fields).
 Hypo remedies should always be with the child.

 There is no special diet for children with diabetes, they should follow the same healthy balanced diet recommended for every child – one which is low in fat (for older children), salt and sugar, includes regular carbohydrates and at least five portions of fruit and vegetables a day.

-Special diabetic foods are not recommended because they still affect blood glucose levels, can have a laxative effect and are expensive.
+Special diabetic foods are not recommended because they still affect blood sugar levels, can have a laxative effect and are expensive.
 Children with diabetes can enjoy moderate amounts of high-fat, high-sugar foods such as sweets and chocolate just like other children, so they should not be excluded from class treats unless specifically advised by their parent or PDSN.

 All children using a pump, and most using multiple daily injections (MDI), will match their insulin exactly to the amount of carbohydrate in the food they’re about to eat.
 This is called 'carbohydrate (or carb) counting'.